 Take a look at this video of MERLIC's Designer.
 It shows how to build a customized frontend to check fuses based on a simple MERLIC application.

-MERLIC realizes a highly user-friendly and efficient workflow.
-Consequently, the support for multiple languages is a key feature.
-Therefore, MERLIC is available in the following languages: simplified and traditional Chinese, English, French, German, Italian, Japanese, Spanish, and Thai.
+MERLIC realizes a highly user-friendly and efficient workflow and is available in the following languages: simplified Chinese, English, German, and Japanese.

 Imagine this: Not only the graphical user interface (GUI) is translated, but even the entire standard documentation is available in these languages.